schoeberl/chisel-lab/vending/README.md

 aware of DTU's policy on this (see: Studiehaandbog, Regelsamling, afsnit 3.9 "Snyd ved eksamen og anden bedoemmelse").

+**If you want, you are allowed to use the help of ChatGPT to write your report.**
+In that case, state in the preface that you used ChatGPT to write/enhance the report and cite ChatGPT.
+You ae still responsible for the text and any nonsense that ChatGPT writes.

+**If you want, you are allowed to use the help of ChatGPT and/or Copilot to help you in Chisel coding.**
+In that case, have a section on reflecting how helpful those tools were and what you learned from using them.
+Cite the tools.
+You are still responsible for the  code and any nonsense that ChatGPT or Copilot writes.

 The cover page of the report must contain the following information:

  1. Number and name of the course:  02139: Digital Electronics 2.
 (Danish: "02139 Digital elektronik 2").